-Most seasoned event pros know to set computers to not fall asleep, lock or hibernate during a presentation… this would seem self evident.
-The last thing that you want is for a speaker to be yammering on and all of a suddent the screen goes from his spiffy PowerPoint Slide to your screen saver which is a picture of a little kitten or even worse, those floating bubbles that bounce around the screen and make me freaking crazy.
+Most seasoned event pros know to set computers to not fall asleep, lock or hibernate during a presentation… this would seem self-evident.
+The last thing that you want is for a speaker to be yammering on and all of a sudden the screen goes from his spiffy PowerPoint Slide to your screen saver which is a picture of a little kitten or even worse, those floating bubbles that bounce around the screen and make me freaking crazy.

 Having your laptop go to sleep can be an unnerving experience.